typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 #### Sort the Answers

-Use the `sort` keyword followed by a variable, to sort the answers by the variable.
-A second argument is optional and determines the sorting order: `asc` (ascending) or `desc` (descending).
-By default, if no second argument is set, the ascending order will be used.
+Use the `sort` keyword followed by a variable, to sort the answers using a variable mentioned in the first argument.
+A second argument is optional and determines the sorting order: `asc` (ascending, be default) or `desc` (descending).

 <!-- test-ignore -->
 ```typeql